 Two-Turn Attacks (Dig, Fly, Solarbeam, etc.), Multi-Turn Attacks (Bide, Outrage, Rollout, etc.) and Sleep/Freezing: Using two-turn attacks means that it takes those two turns to cover just about the same amount of progress as a one-turn attack like Tackle, and that means that they cause the battle to move more slowly.
 If you use a two-turn attack you have the option to skip ahead to the attack's final turn—in fact, the mod should generally do this without having to ask you—which means your Pokémon will start the attack and the opponent will do something, then the attack will strike and the opponent will do something else within the same post.
 Similar rules apply to attacks that cover multiple turns like Rollout unless the attack allows you to switch or use items during its duration (most do not).
 A multi-turn attack will stop if something interrupts the attack, such as the user fainting or Rollout missing.

 If an opponent uses a two-turn or multi-turn attack, however, each turn must play out in its own update because you still need to be able to choose an attack each turn.
-You generally cannot ask to order all of your attacks ahead of time and have the mod carry them all out at once and skip to the end (but see Auto-Battle Updates at the end of this section).
+In most battles you cannot ask to order all of your attacks ahead of time and have the mod carry them all out at once and skip to the end (but see Auto-Battle Updates at the end of this section).

 Similarly, you are permitted to skip ahead if your Pokémon is asleep or frozen and unable to act for several turns, but note that it is impossible to know how long a Pokémon will be frozen ahead of time because defrosting occurs at random.
 You cannot skip an opponent's sleep or freeze turns.